antonhornquist/monorepo1/README.md

 Following above assertion that "[a] project should always be able to run `bazel build //...` and `bazel test //...` successfully on its stable branch" the Github CI workflow is very simple.
 It defines two jobs to run sequentially, the first one validates no compilation errors are occuring (`bazel build //...`) and the second one validates no tests are broken (`bazel test //...`).
 In practice, due to the use of a Bazel cache the continuous integration build only rebuilds what's necessary, depending on recent code changes.

+## Code visibility

+Bazel provide support for two visibility systems: target visibility and load visibility.

+Both types of visibility help other developers distinguish between a library's public API and its implementation details and help enforce structure as a workspace grows.
+Visibility can also be used when deprecating a public API to allow current users while denying new ones.

+Target visibility controls which code may depend on a target — that is, which code may use a target's label inside an attribute such as deps.

+Load visibility controls whether a .bzl file may be loaded from other BUILD or .bzl files outside the current package.

+In this evaluation, target visibility was defined automatically based on Gazelle's automated build file generation.

+## Test coverage

+Bazel has a capability to produce reports of test coverage.
+The LCOV reporting format is natively supported.
+The following command will produce a report based on running all test targets in the repository.

+`bazel coverage --combined_report=lcov --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 //...`

+The coverage report is only output in the non-human-readable lcov format.
+From this, the genhtml utility (part of the lcov project) can be used to produce a report that can be viewed in a web browser:

+During evaluation test coverage commands failed when building for the Windows platform but succeeded in the Github CI workflow.

 ## Visualizing the build

 Bazel query command and GraphViz can be used to visualize the build graph.